mathspp/mathspp/pages/02.blog/04.pydonts/truthy-falsy-and-bool/item.en.md

 import pathlib

 def print_file_sizes(dir):
-    """Print file sizes in a directory, recursing into subdirectories."""
+    """Print file sizes in a directory, recurse into subdirs."""

     paths_to_process = [dir]
     while paths_to_process: